 Many experts used to think that maintaining HIPAA compliance was enough.
 However, as technology continues to advance, we must look ahead to workforce and workstation security, access and integrity controls, and security awareness and training if we plan to stay ahead of the hackers.

 According to the Bureau of Labor Statistics, demand for information security analysts is high, and the growth rate of the career is projected at 32 percent from 2018 to 2028 — much faster than the average for all other occupations.
 Entry-level education requires a bachelor’s degree, but you’ll be looking at a median pay of $98,350 per year.

 As a career, you could find yourself working on revolutionary platforms, developing new security features, or creating risk adjustment software.
 Unfortunately, there are no job titles for “cybersecurity hero.”
 However, doing a quick search for “healthcare cybersecurity” can help you find jobs as a technology specialist, threat analyst, or security officer.

 Healthcare is a data-rich industry, and the possibilities of data analysis are endless.
 As the idea of health continues to shift into prevention and population health, the need for extracting data that is usable and meaningful continues to grow.

 Big data in healthcare can provide real-time tracking of disease activity that can impact public health issues like the flu and other epidemics.
-Focusing on this data gives doctors and government officials the ability to make informed decisions about healthcare.
+Focusing on this data gives doctors and government officials the ability to make informed healthcare decisions.

 The Bureau of Labor Statistics shows that the employment of software developers is slated to grow 21 percent from 2018 to 2028.
 The entry-level education requirement is a bachelor’s degree, and median pay is a whopping $105,590 per year.